xinwenfu/GenCyber/SymmetricKeyCrypto/README.md

 The purpose of authentication is ensure we communicate with the right person.
 In the figure below, we assume Bob and Alice share a secret key *K<sub>A,B</sub>*.
 Alice wants to check if she's talking with Bob.
-She picks up a random number and sends the random number to Bob.
+She picks up a random number as a challenge and sends the random number to Bob.
 Bob uses the shared key *K<sub>A,B</sub>* to encrypt the random number and sends the enrypted random number back to Alice.
 Alice decrypts the ciphertext sent from Bob with *K<sub>A,B</sub>*.
-If the decryption produces the original random number she sent, Alice can be sure she is talking with Bob since only Bob can encrypt the random number right with the shared secret key.
+If the decryption produces the original random number she sent, Bob passes the challenge, his response is correct, and Alice can be sure she is talking with Bob since only Bob can encrypt the random number right with the shared secret key.
 Bob can use the same approach to authenticate Alice.

 <img src="../Imgs/SecretKeyCrypto-ChallengeResponse.png" width=480>